Oxford Tours, Trip & Vacation Packages

 The Bodleian Library is a building where at least five kings, dozens of prime ministers and Nobel Prize winners plus Oscar Wilde, C.S.
 Lewis and JRR Tolkien have studied.
 It is a superb specimen of English Gothic architecture and was founded in 1423.
 Visitors are not allowed to enter a magnificently decorated medieval room or peruse the ancient tomes that it contains but can admire it from the adjoining extension.

-The Pitt Rivers Museum is full of unusual; items from amulets-to-zithers.
+The Pitt Rivers Museum is full of unusual; items from amulets to zithers.
 It contains an anthropological collection amassed by a Victorian general.
 You will come across anything from Mesopotamian temple receipts to Japanese Noh-theatre masks.
 The Oxford University Museum of Natural History showcases specimens from all over the world which include a 150-year-old Japanese spider crab and dinosaurs like the towering T-rex skeleton, the second most complete ever found.

-One activity which, as a contrast, can be undertaken is a pub crawl.
+One activity which, in contrast, can be undertaken is a pub crawl.
 Oxford has a number of irresistible old pubs located down its lanes and alleyways.
 One such is the charming Turf Tavern which consists of many nooks and crannies.
 This medieval rabbit-warren dates from 1381.
 Patrons include Bill Clinton, Oscar Wilde and Stephen Hawking.

 Oxford , England